 I’ll host my container on Linux (Ubuntu), and the tier would be Basic.
-The virtual machines used would be the cheapest AKS supports, the A0 (1 vCPU Core, 0.75 GB of RAM), and the cluster running for 730 hours per month.
+The virtual machines would be the cheapest AKS supports, the A0 (1 vCPU Core, 0.75 GB of RAM), and the cluster running for 730 hours per month.

-[ Update: Dec 22: @matonen pointed out to be on Twitter that using the B1 VM SKU is slightly cheaper than the A0 I initially used.
+[ Update: Dec 22: @matonen pointed out on Twitter that using the B1 VM SKU is slightly cheaper than the A0 I initially used.
 With the B1, the base cost of the VM is $8.76 ]

 The other option to run containers in a Kubernetes cluster is the relatively new option called Container Apps.
 Instead of spinning up the cluster myself, someone else – Microsoft in this case – will run it and let me introduce my container images to be onboarded in a cluster.
-This is a more lightweight approach, yet still allowing me to get the ability to utilize many of the Kubernetes capabilities.
+This is a more lightweight approach, yet it still allows me to get the ability to utilize many of the Kubernetes capabilities.

 [ Another update Dec 25: After some twittering, I tested provisioning a fresh AKS cluster in Azure.
 The lowest VM compute option is either B4ms or A4_v2.
-Thus, the limitation seems to be that the VM needs at least 4 GB of RAM, therefore the A0 and B1 VM SKU cannot be utilized.
+Thus, the limitation seems to be that the VM needs at least 4 GB of RAM.
+Therefore, the A0 and B1 VM SKU cannot be utilized.
 This puts the lowest AKS pricing at around 112 €/month with the A4_v2. ]

 Estimating the price for Container Apps is a bit trickier.
 You need to specify the number of requests (in millions) toward your app.
 Based on this and the execution time per request, the billable active usage (in seconds) is factored in.
 As my app would run throughout the month, I first tried estimating 2,600,000 seconds.
 This produced a running cost of 97.4 €/$109 per month.
-This implies then that Container Apps are started when they receive a request.
-But I’d like my solution to run at all times – a quick lookup for a password shouldn’t take more than a second, and I fear that I’d have to wait for the container spinning up for too long each time I use my solution.
+This implies that Container Apps are started when they receive a request.
+But I’d like my solution to run at all times – a quick lookup for a password shouldn’t take more than a second, and I fear that I’d have to wait for the container to spin up for too long each time I use my solution.

 There’s an additional option to configure Container App to idle.
 The idle usage price is, and pay attention here, 0.0000036 € per second.
 The first 180,000 seconds are free.
 Assuming I’d first idle the whole month, I’d pay 0.0000036 € x 2,420,000 seconds = 8.7 € per month for the idle fee.
 Idle memory usage is almost the same billable rate, 0.0000036 € per second, and the first 360,000 GiB-seconds are free.
 This adds about 8 €, making the total about 16.7 €.

 So, in comparison.
-AKS would cost be about 14.4 €, while Container Apps would be slightly more, about 16.7 €.
+AKS would cost about 14.4 €, while Container Apps would be slightly more, about 16.7 €.